grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [X] _Percy orders the Prospect down fast.
 They seal up and crash dive._

 * [X] _They receive a call over ship-to-ship and are informed that they are violating the territory of some complicated sounding authority._
 	* {Or something to this effect?
-Keep the enemy sub mysterious, but also start to hint at the ridiculous power structure of the surface -- the story reveals the surface structure when the Prospect is on the LITERAL surface}
+Keep the pursuing sub mysterious, but also start to hint at the ridiculous power structure of the surface -- the story reveals the surface structure when the Prospect is on the LITERAL surface}

 ### Staring at dials as they sink